GopikaJL/News-Classification-Using-Gemini-LLMs/README.md

 - **Advanced Prompt Chaining**: Enable multi-step workflows, such as summarizing articles before classification.

 ### **Fine-Tuning**
-We aim to fine-tune the Gemini Flash 1.5 Pro model on the BBC News Dataset for:
+We aim to fine-tune the Gemini Flash 1.5  model on the BBC News Dataset for:
 - Enhanced task-specific performance.
 - Efficient use of computational resources.

-### **Dynamic Few-Shot Selection**
+- PEFT approaches only fine-tune a small number of (extra) model parameters while freezing most parameters of the pretrained LLMs, thereby greatly decreasing the computational and storage costs
-Embedding models (e.g., `e5-mistral-7b-instruct`) and vector databases (e.g., Pinecone, Qdrant) will be employed to select examples dynamically for few-shot prompting.
+-  QLoRA, one of the latest methods that reduces the memory usage of LLM finetuning without performance tradeoffs, using the LoraConfig class from the peft library

 ---